vuongducphuong/documentation/content/applications/sales/sales/products_prices/products/import.rst

 * Set a unique ID to every single record by dragging down the ID sequencing.
 * Don't change the labels of columns you want to import.
 Otherwise, Leansoft won't recognize them anymore, and you will have to map them on your own in the import screen.
-* Feel free to add new columns, but the fields need to exist in Odoo.
+* Feel free to add new columns, but the fields need to exist in Leansoft.
 If Leansoft fails in matching the column name with a field, you can match it manually when importing by browsing a list of available fields.